-It was not possible to make an accurate comparison of the biomass determination in all cases; sixty-two samples were not supplied with species blotted wet weight biomass data.
+It was not possible to make an accurate comparison of the biomass determination in all cases; 73 samples had not been supplied with species blotted wet weight biomass data.

-Consequently, only thirty-seven of the ninety-nine samples received have been used for comparative analysis.
+Consequently, only 32 of the 108 samples received were used for comparative analysis.
 Table 4 of the OS Summary Report shows the comparison of the participating laboratory and Thomson Unicomarine biomass figures by major taxonomic groups.
 The total biomass values obtained by the participating laboratories varied greatly compared to those obtained by Thomson Unicomarine.
-The average was a +11.6% difference between the two sets of results (i.e. heavier than Thomson Unicomarine); the range was from -47.0% to +84.8%.
-The reason for these large differences is presumably a combination of variations in apparatus (e.g. calibration) and operator technique (e.g. period of and effort applied to drying) in addition to transcription errors.
-Further analysis of biomass results by major taxonomic groups indicated an average difference of +7.5% for polychaetes, +18.5% for oligochaetes, +8.8% for nemerteans, +9.2% for crustaceans, +4.6% for echinoderms, -80.0% for molluscs (extreme figure mainly due to transcription error by a participating laboratory) and +5.9% for all remaining faunal groups.
+Excluding the unusually high figure of -324% (which is probably due to a transcription error), the range was from -48% to +67%.
+The reason for these large differences is presumably a combination of variations in apparatus (e.g. calibration) and operator technique (e.g. period of and effort applied to drying).
 These figures are not comparable to those produced by the same module in each of the previous years due to the variability in the duration and method of drying and the consistency of results within each major taxonomic group.
 The Thomson Unicomarine biomass data were achieved using a non-pressure drying procedure as specified in the Green Book.

 The average Bray-Curtis similarity index of 97% achieved for this Own Sample Module shows that the agreement between the participating laboratories and Thomson Unicomarine was generally very good.
-The results obtained were slightly better than for the Macrobenthic Sample Module with an average index of 92%.
+The results obtained were slightly better than for the Macrobenthic Sample Module with an average index of 93%.

-There were 99 samples submitted for the Own Sample Module, including the 21 processed by the Scheme's external auditor.
-Of the 99 samples, 95 (96%) exceeded the 90% Bray-Curtis Pass mark and approximately 82% of the samples exceeded 95% Bray-Curtis similarity.
-These results are the second best achieved since the beginning of this module in Year 02 of the scheme (see Table 6 of the OS Summary Report).
+There were 108 samples submitted for the Own Sample Module, including the 17 processed by the Scheme's external auditor.
+Of the 108 samples, 101 (94%) exceeded the 90% Bray-Curtis Pass mark and 83% of the samples exceeded 95% BCI.
+Since the beginning of this module in Year 02 of the Scheme, only the results of Years 02, 10, 18 and now 19 had 94% (or more) of the samples exceeding the 90% Bray-Curtis Pass mark (see Table 6 of the OS Summary Report).

-Since the beginning of the OS module 1010 admissible samples have been received (OS01-49).
-Of these, 173 samples (17%) have fallen below the 90% Pass mark and 148 samples have achieved a similarity figure of 100% (15% of all returns).
-Overall these results are fairly good and show the efficacy of the OS module.
-Some participating laboratories could improve their results by reviewing their extraction methods and their use of taxonomic literature and identification keys.
+Since the beginning of the Own Sample Module, 1118 admissible samples have been received (OS01-52).
+Of these, 180 samples (16%) have fallen below the 90% Pass mark and 168 samples have achieved a similarity figure of 100% (15% of all returns).
+Overall, these results are fairly good and show the efficacy of the OS module.
+Some participating laboratories should be able to improve their results by reviewing their extraction methods and their use of taxonomic literature and identification keys.